thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 - **ExcludeNonQueryEvents**: Boolean value to indicate whether to exclude the events handled by NonQueryExecuting.
 Default is false to include the NonQueryExecuting events.
 - **ExcludeScalarEvents**: Boolean value to indicate whether to exclude the events handled by ScalarExecuting.
 Default is false to include the ScalarExecuting events.
 - **AuditEventType**: To indicate the event type to use on the audit event.
 (Default is the execute method name).
 Can contain the following placeholders:
+    - \{context}: replaced with the Db Context type name.
     - \{database}: Replaced with the database name
     - \{method}: Replaced with the execute method name (ExecuteReader, ExecuteNonQuery or ExecuteScalar)
 - **IncludeReaderResults**: Boolean value to indicate whether to include the query results to the audit output.
 Default is false.